VladimerKhasia/fastapi_X/README.md

 -----------------------------------------------------------------------------   create sudo user

-- `adduser some_user_name -y` (create user with sudo perivileges, do not use root user itself to avoid breaking things.
+- `sudo adduser some_user_name` (create user with sudo perivileges, do not use root user itself to avoid breaking things.
 This prompts giving password)

-- `usermod -aG sudo  some_user_name`   (give sudo perivileges to created user)
+- `sudo usermod -aG sudo some_user_name`   (give sudo perivileges to created user)

 - `su -  some_user_name`               (just to go into the user)
 - `exit`